G-Imola/INF6027/README.md

 `git clone https://github.com/G-Imola/Popularity-Feature-Analysis.git`

-After cloning, verify that the active Git branch is set to **main:**
+After cloning, verify that the active Git branch is set to **main**.

-To check the branch, run the following command
+To check the branch, run the following command:

 `git branch`

-You've done this correctly if the output shows ***main.**
+You've done this correctly if the output shows ***main**.

-If the branch is not set to main, you can switch to the **main** branch by following these steps
+If the branch is not set to main, you can switch to the **main** branch by following these steps:

 ```
 #enter the terminal on your selected IDE and input the command below:

-cd "Popularity-Feature-Analysis"
+cd Popularity-Feature-Analysis

 #Following this, type the code below:

-`git checkout main`
+git checkout main

 #Finally, test to verify "main" branch has been selected: